 Like a divorce, an annulment is a court procedure that dissolves a marriage.
 But, unlike a divorce, an annulment treats the marriage as though it never happened.
-For some people, divorce carries a stigma, and they would prefer to have their marriage annulled.
-Others prefer an annulment because it may be easier to remarry in their church if they go through an annulment rather than a divorce.
+For some people, divorce carries a stigma, so they prefer to have their marriage annulled.
+Others choose annulment because it may be easier to remarry in their church if they go through an annulment rather than a divorce.

-There are two types of annulment: civil annulment (by the state government) and religious annulment (by a church).
+There are two types of annulment: civil annulment (granted by the state government after a court proceeding) and religious annulment (granted by a church).

 Grounds for Civil Annulment

-Grounds for civil annulment vary slightly from state to state.
-Generally, an annulment requires that at least one of the following reasons exists:
+Grounds for civil annulment vary slightly from state to state, but generally, an annulment requires that at least one of the following reasons exists:

 Most annulments take place after marriages of a very short duration -- a few weeks or months -- so there are usually no assets or debts to divide, or children for whom custody, visitation, and child support are a concern.